UASTrack: A Unified Adaptive Selection Framework with Modality-Customization in Single Object Tracking

 \section{Introduction}

-\IEEEPARstart{V}isual object tracking \cite{siamfc, transt, Dimp, ATOM} is a crucial research area in computer vision, focusing on estimating the position and size of an object throughout a video sequence, beginning with the object initial state in the first frame.
-Recent advancements highlight the limitations of relying solely on visible sensors, leading to increased interest in utilizing auxiliary modalities such as thermal (T) \cite{mat}, event (E) \cite{tenet}, and depth (D) \cite{rgbd1k}.
-This shift propels multi-modal tracking \cite{VLCTrack, KSTrack, TGTrack} a pivotal research area due to the synergistic characteristics of the RGB modality and auxiliary modalities.
-For example, while RGB data is highly sensitive to lighting variations, thermal data remains stable, facilitating robust tracking even under challenging illumination conditions.
-And RGB-D tracking utilizes the geometric information provided by depth modality to enhance tracking accuracy, particularly in scenarios involving cluttered backgrounds, or noisy occlusions.
-In contrast, RGB-E tracking capitalizes on the superior temporal resolution and wide dynamic range of event-based data, enabling more precise object tracking even in scenarios involving rapid motion or sudden illumination changes.
-These complementary features including RGB-X (X represents depth, event, or thermal) image pairs emphasize the strengths of distinct multi-modal characteristics in overcoming the limitations of single-modality systems.
+\IEEEPARstart{V}ISUAL object tracking \cite{kristan2023first, xu2020accelerated} is a crucial research area in computer vision, focusing on estimating the position and size of an object throughout a video sequence, starting from its initial state in the first frame of the video.
+Recent advances highlight the limitations of relying solely on an RGB sensor, leading to increased interest in utilizing auxiliary modalities \cite{zhang2022watch}, such as thermal (T) \cite{mctrack}, event (E) \cite{tenet}, and depth (D) \cite{rgbd1k} to aid tracking.
+This shift raises a new research topic in multi-modal object tracking, combining the complementary characteristics of the RGB modality with various auxiliary modalities \cite{vlctrack, KSTrack, TGTrack}.
+For example, RGB data is highly sensitive to lighting variations, while thermal data remains stable, facilitating robust tracking even under challenging illumination conditions.
+RGB-D tracking utilizes the geometric information provided by depth modality to enhance tracking accuracy.
+RGB-E tracking capitalizes on the superior temporal resolution and wide dynamic range of event-based data, enabling precise object tracking even in scenarios involving rapid motion.
+These complementary features of RGB and auxiliary modalities emphasize the strengths of distinct multi-modal characteristics in overcoming the limitations of single-modality systems.